cambridge-cares/CitiesKG/agents/src/main/java/uk/ac/cam/cares/twa/cities/models/README.md

 When a field is pushed or pulled—synchronised with the database—its `cleanValues` entry is set to the current value (the implementation is actually slightly more complicated than this).
 If it was previously `NEW` or `UNPULLED`, it thus loses that special state and adopts ordinary comparison-based change tracking for push behaviour.
+Any `Model`s returned by `load` methods will therefore have relevant fields (all, or those named to be pulled) active and change-tracking already.

-A Model may be manually "cleaned"—its `cleanValues` set to match its current values—by calling `setAllClean()` on it.
-It may also be forcefully "dirtied" with `setAllDirty()`, which sets its `cleanValues` to yet another special state, `FORCE_PUSH`, which causes fields to always be pushed regardless of current value (with deletion, unlike the `NEW` state).
+A `Model` may be manually "cleaned"—its `cleanValues` set to match its current values—by calling `setClean()` on it, with optional specification of field names to clean.
+Similarly, it may also be forcefully "dirtied" with `setDirty()`, which sets the chosen `cleanValues` to yet another special state, `FORCE_PUSH`, which causes fields to always be written regardless of current value (*with* deletion, unlike the `NEW` state).

-Note that `Model` fields are treated as their IRIs for change-tracking purposes; changes within a referenced `Model` will not trigger a push of the referencing object property, this not actually resulting in any modification to the database.
+Note that `Model` fields are treated as their IRIs for change-tracking purposes; changes within a referenced `Model` will not trigger a push of the referencing object property, as this would not actually result in any modification to the database.
 Nor is there any recursive or propagative behaviour to `pushChanges(Model model)`; to push across multiple objects, call them individually or use the context-wide `pushChanges()`.

-To delete an object, use `ModelContext.delete(Model model)` to **flag** an `Model` for deletion.
+To delete an object, use `ModelContext.delete(Model model, boolean zealous)` to **flag** an `Model` for deletion.
 The deletion will only be actually executed on the next `ModelContext.pushAllChanges()`.
-Note that this will delete all triples/quads linked to the object in the database, not only those described by the `Model`.
-The update looks like:
+The zealous argument determines the deletion mode; if true, this will delete all triples/quads linked to the object in the database; otherwise, only fields described by the `Model` will be deleted.
+The non-zealous update is identical to the deletion part of `pushChanges`, and the zealous update looks like:

 ```
 DELETE WHERE { <model_iri> ?predicate ?value      } ;